xxuhere/CVG-Tietronix/README.md

 ### OpenSSL

 The process for building OpenSSL can be complex because it involves other dependency libraries.
-While it can be build from source, it is suggested that pre-built binaries (for Visual Studio 2019) be downloaded. https://wiki.openssl.org/index.php/Binaries
+While it can be built from source, it is suggested that pre-built binaries (for Visual Studio 2019) be downloaded. https://wiki.openssl.org/index.php/Binaries
 OpenSSL 1.1.1 is expected.